SamTay/blog.dev/README.md

 LAMP MVC Application

+05/15/14

+Today I was still taking care of frontend stuff.
+Made home/about/contact controllers and views.
+Right now it's set up where all views are derived from View class, which defines the function renderPage, which calls on setHeader,setFooter,setBody.
+However, setBody is abstract and requires derived children to define.
+So it's a little weird that derived classes define setBody, and then the parent function calls on setBody to renderPage.
+I came up with this design to limit code repetition in views.

 05/14/14

 Wow I did a lot today.
 Created some inheritance structure in the views classes, and implemented what I think is a Factory.
 I wanted to get some tangible results out of today, so I've also started to explore the Twitter Bootstrap and set up a few template files.
 Now my page actually looks like something somewhat interesting.
 Things to do: